 Would I be Considered an Ideal Candidate for a Pectoral Implant Surgery?

-A pectoral implant surgery is not recommended for those who have difficulty maintaining a stable weight as issues with drastic weight loss or weight gain could have a negative impact on the results of the implants.
+Pectoral implant surgery is not recommended for those who have difficulty maintaining a stable weight as issues with drastic weight loss or weight gain could cause damage to the implants.

 Before & Aftercare

 Your plastic surgeon will provide you with a list of their pre-and post-operative instructions during an initial consultation.
 These should be followed as closely as possible for your safety and results.
 Once it has been determined that your medical history is free from chronic health concerns and you are in overall good health, you should begin acting on the following guidelines:

 - Stop taking your blood thinning medications 2 weeks before your procedure.

 - Stop consuming alcohol for at least 1 week before your pectoral implant surgery.

 The care you give yourself after your surgery is equally as important as the before care.
 The following guidelines provide you with what you need to know to achieve the best post-surgical care:

 - Expect to return to non-intensive manual labor jobs after 1 week.

 - You will likely have drainage tubes and stitches for the first few weeks following surgery.